BlinkID/blinkid-android/README.md

 **Remember**, each time you make some changes to `MetadataCallbacks` object, you need to apply those changes to to your `RecognizerRunner` or `RecognizerRunnerView` by calling its `setMetadataCallbacks` method.

-# <a name="availableRecognizers"></a> `Recognizer` concept and `RecognizerBundle`
+# <a name="available-recognizers"></a> `Recognizer` concept and `RecognizerBundle`

-This section will first describe [what is a `Recognizer`](#recognizerConcept) and how it should be used to perform recognition of the images, videos and camera stream.
-Next, [we will describe how `RecognizerBundle`](#recognizerBundle) can be used to tweak the recognition procedure and to transfer `Recognizer` objects between activities.
+This section will first describe [what is a `Recognizer`](#recognizer-concept) and how it should be used to perform recognition of the images, videos and camera stream.
+Next, [we will describe how `RecognizerBundle`](#recognizer-bundle) can be used to tweak the recognition procedure and to transfer `Recognizer` objects between activities.

 [RecognizerBundle](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/RecognizerBundle.html) is an object which wraps the [Recognizers](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/Recognizer.html) and defines settings about how recognition should be performed.
 Besides that, `RecognizerBundle` makes it possible to transfer `Recognizer` objects between different activities, which is required when using built-in activities to perform scanning, as described in first scan section, but is also handy when you need to pass `Recognizer` objects between your activities.

-List of all available `Recognizer` objects, with a brief description of each `Recognizer`, its purpose and recommendations how it should be used to get best performance and user experience, can be found [here](#recognizerList) .
+List of all available `Recognizer` objects, with a brief description of each `Recognizer`, its purpose and recommendations how it should be used to get best performance and user experience, can be found [here](#recognizer-list) .

-## <a name="recognizerConcept"></a> The `Recognizer` concept
+## <a name="recognizer-concept"></a> The `Recognizer` concept

 The [Recognizer](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/Recognizer.html) is the basic unit of processing within the _BlinkID_ SDK.
 Its main purpose is to process the image and extract meaningful information from it.
-As you will see [later](#recognizerList), the _BlinkID_ SDK has lots of different `Recognizer` objects that have various purposes.
+As you will see [later](#recognizer-list), the _BlinkID_ SDK has lots of different `Recognizer` objects that have various purposes.

 Each `Recognizer` has a `Result` object, which contains the data that was extracted from the image.
 The `Result` object is a member of corresponding `Recognizer` object and its lifetime is bound to the lifetime of its parent `Recognizer` object.
 If you need your `Result` object to outlive its parent `Recognizer` object, you must make a copy of it by calling its method [`clone()`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/Entity.Result.html#clone--).